DETAILED ACTION

 Greyscale

-the extending part is disposed at a position facing at least the exposed part of the imaging device (the portions of the extending part facing upward in the annotated figure above will face the exposed part).
+the extending part is disposed at a position facing at least the exposed part of the imaging unit (the portions of the extending part facing upward in the annotated figure above will face the exposed part).

 As to claim 2, wherein a space between the imaging device and the extending part is filled with a filler having thermally conductive properties (insulative resin 112, which inherently has thermally conductive properties to some extent, [0051], extends between the imaging device 100 and the extending part as shown in Fig.4; additionally, a further insulative resin 120 may be added, Fig.9A,9B, [0070]).